 Dunhill: Shell Briar with Silver (4210) (2022) Tobacco Pipe

 On Dunhill's shape chart, the "10" can designate either a Liverpool or a Bing's Favorite style of Billiard, with this Group 4 rendition representing the latter category.
 Usually, this design is married to a tapered stem; this piece, however is topped by a sleek, elongated saddle stem that stretches out the profile considerably.
 The shank is also rather lengthy, with the tall, rounded and bevel-rimmed Billiard bowl sitting sturdily atop a rounded heel.
-Part of a special series from Dunhill, this piece pairs the dark tones of the grain-defining Shell Briar sandblast to a cumberland mouthpiece and a textured silver band at the junction, with the dark ruby-hued rim matching the stem quite well.
+Additionally, this piece pairs the dark tones of the grain-defining Shell Briar sandblast to a cumberland mouthpiece and a textured silver band at the junction, with the dark ruby-hued rim matching the stem quite well.

 Measurements & Other Details

 - Weight: 1.50 oz./42.52 g.

 - Bowl Height: 1.85 in./46.99 mm.